 In the First Year of the 5 Day Program, children are working on following the topic at hand, managing their bodies, processing what other children are saying and delving into the work on the shelves.
 As parents, our sense of what they are learning is immediately gratified because we see the novelty of their experience in the classroom.
 Our 5-Day students typically stay in their classroom for two years.
 This is an important year in their development and this importance is not obvious.
 Second year students benefit from the class because they practice materials until mastery, learn to revisit material and thinking, which drives internalization of learning, providing opportunities to look at materials in a more creative way.
 Second year students can answer and ask questions about topics and think their way through a conversation.
 Older children also assist younger ones with their daily work.
 They may teach lessons or help check work and correct errors.

 We welcome your family to MMS and invite you become an active participant in your child’s pre-school experience.
 Pre-school is your child’s first learning environment outside the home.
 We strive to make our pre-school home away from home for your entire family.
 Our child-centered classrooms are enriched so much by being a family-centered program as well.

-This year, we have also created a Parent Education curriculum.
+We have a strong Parent Education curriculum.
 In a series of workshops throughout the year, parents will have opportunities to gain a deeper understanding of the developmental processes, milestones, and needs of their children.
 The workshops will be a forum for learning, exchanging ideas, and an opportunity to further build relationships with the other Morningside Families.

 We are dedicated to making the relationship between schools and home a strong bridge that our students and their families will carry with them wherever they go.